 What happens when you place a dot (.) before individual file name (such as Image, video, and PDF)?

 Video – The case of the video is the same as the image.

 PDF – the PDF is not shown anywhere.

 Here are the couple of things to note:

 The files within the hidden folders such as (.mydata) will be visible on the computer.

-Before giving your phone to others, make sure to disable the “Show hidden files” option.
+Before giving your phone to others, disable the “Show hidden files” option.

 What is .nomedia?

 It is just an empty file with an extension nomedia.
 Generally .nomedia file tells the Android apps to not display the contents of the folder in which it presents.

 Here are some things to remember: